 “Shift Cycle” means the period of time when the shift schedule repeats itself.
 In those instances, where the schedule does not repeat itself, the term shift cycle shall be understood to mean a period of time not exceeding twelve (12) weeks; and

+“Rotation” is that master work schedule of off-duty and on-duty shifts which rotates a consistent pattern of shifts that repeats itself.

 For the purpose of applying the terms of this Collective Agreement, time worked shall be deemed to have been worked on the day on which the majority of hours of the shift fall.

-2.13 “Status” means either Full-time, Part-time, Temporary and Casual as defined above.
+2.20 “Status” means either Full-time, Part-time, Temporary and Casual as defined above.

+2.21 "Union" shall mean the Alberta Union of Provincial Employees (AUPE).
+In the event of a change of name of the aforementioned Union, the subsequent name shall be recognized.

+2.22 "Union Representative" means a representative from the Union authorized by the Union to act on behalf of an Employee.

+2.23 "Union Steward" shall mean the official representative of the Union on the worksite and shall be elected or appointed from the Employees covered under this Collective Agreement.

+2.24 “Vacation” shall mean annual vacation with pay.

+2.25 “Vacation Year” shall mean the twelve (12) month period commencing on the first (1st) pay period in January each calendar year and concluding on the last pay period of December of the same calendar year.

 ARTICLE 3